freeburg logo

 A furlough can be structured in different ways and have different causes.
 Here are a few scenarios:

-Your employer tells you to stop working entirely for a month.
+1. Your employer tells you to stop working completely for a month.
 A major contract has been delayed, and there's no work for you to do.
-They still expect the contract to come through, and then you'll return to your usual schedule.
+They still expect the contract to come through, and then you'll go back to your usual schedule.

-Your employer tells you to take four weeks of unpaid vacation, one per quarter.
-An overall reduction in work is expected to continue throughout the year.
+2. Your employer tells you to take four weeks of unpaid vacation, one per quarter.
+There's an overall reduction in work that's expected to continue throughout the year.

-Your employer says you now have Fridays off until further notice.
-The business has slowed down, but they still want you around on a regular basis.
+3. Your employer says you now have Fridays off until further notice.
+Business has slowed down, but they still want you around on a regular basis.

 Furloughed workers cannot perform job duties in any capacity during the furlough period.
-These zero-tolerance rules include everything from simply checking email to performing any work on behalf of their employer.
+These zero-tolerance rules include everything from simply checking email to performing any type of work on behalf of their employer.
 Even a 5-minute phone call will violate the terms of the furlough.
-For salaried employees, this could require full payment for a week; for hourly employees, it could require payment for the time worked.
+For salaried employees, this could require full pay for a week; for hourly employees, it could require pay for the time worked.

-Under the rules of the FLSA, an exempt employee must be paid their full salary for any week in which they perform work, regardless of the actual hours.
+An exempt employee must be paid their full salary for any week in which they perform work, regardless of the actual hours.
 This means that they can only be furloughed in weekly increments at minimum, during which time they are forbidden from engaging in any of their usual job responsibilities.
+Their access to work-related programs may even be restricted or their employer-issued devices confiscated to ensure compliance.

 Unlike a salaried employee, an hourly employee who is furloughed may continue to work in some circumstances.
-Their employer may reduce their total hours per day or their full days per week.
-A company also can furlough employees for weeks or months at a time – a situation commonly referred to as zero-hour schedules.
+Their employer may simply reduce their total hours per day or their total days per week.
+A company also has the option of furloughing employees for weeks or months at a time – a situation commonly referred to as zero-hour schedules.

 What to Do When You're Furloughed

 The good news about being furloughed is you may not need to look for a new job.
-Employers often implement furloughs to reduce work across employees because they want to keep those employees.
+Employers often implement furloughs to spread a reduction in work across employees because they want to keep those employees.

 What is a Layoff?

 A layoff is generally considered a separation from employment due to a lack of work available.
-The term "layoff" describes a type of termination in which the employee holds no blame.
-An employer may have reason to believe or hope it will be able to recall workers back to work from a layoff (such as a restaurant during the pandemic) and, for that reason, may call the layoff "temporary."
-However, it may end up being a permanent situation.
+The term "layoff" is mostly a description of a type of termination in which the employee holds no blame.
+An employer may have reason to believe or hope it will be able to recall workers back to work from a layoff (such as a restaurant during the pandemic), and, for that reason, may call the layoff "temporary," although it may end up being a permanent situation.

 Employee Health Benefits

 A layoff is a qualifying event under the Consolidated Omnibus Budget Reconciliation Act (COBRA), but a furlough is not.
-Furloughed workers generally continue to receive healthcare benefits through their employer, except when their hours are reduced so much that they no longer meet the provider’s eligibility requirements.
-When this happens, furloughed employees, much like those laid off, may qualify for COBRA and receive extended coverage under the employer’s group health plan.
+Workers who are furloughed generally continue to receive healthcare benefits through their employer, except for when their hours are reduced so much that they no longer meet the provider’s eligibility requirements.
+When this happens, furloughed employees, much like those who are laid off, may qualify for COBRA and receive extended coverage under the employer’s group health plan.

-Employees who are laid off generally receive payouts for any accrued time in their PTO balance unless the employer’s policy provides otherwise to the extent allowed by law in their final paycheck.
-On the other hand, Furloughed employees keep their outstanding vacation time and personal and sick days.
-They may even be able to use PTO to receive payment while not working.
+Employees who are laid off generally receive payouts for any accrued time in their PTO balance in their final paycheck.
+Furloughed employees, on the other hand, keep their outstanding vacation time, personal and sick days.
+They may even be able to use PTO to receive payment while they are not working.

 Unemployment Benefits